Current ski resort information

 - Rotkogl cashier desk: 9.00 am - 4.00 pm

-From Sat, 8 Dec 2018 the glacier road will be CLOSED for the public traffic.
+The glacier road is CLOSED for the public traffic.

 Ski Area Map 2D / 3D

 In general, ALL SKI SLOPES in the Sölden Ski Area are GROOMED DAILY by using 23 state-of-the-art snow-grooming machines.
 In good weather (no precipitation) grooming works start every day at 4.30 pm and end approximately at 11.00 pm – if needed also much later.

 Perfectly prepared ski runs require enough freezing time during the night.

 In case of night-time snowfalls the snow-grooming machines are also in operation from 6.00 am in the morning in order to flatten the freshly fallen snow.